galetaire/spahousing/pages/posts/land.md

 The charts from above show the number of annual building licenses (and the type of permit), as well as the price of land in Spain per square meter.
 Some observations:

-- **Observation A**: the building permits expanded greatly in the 1990s, for then crashing in the 2010s.
+- **Observation A**: permits expanded greatly in the 1990s, for then crashing in the 2010s.
 - **Observation B**: since 2008 renovation permits have overcome new build permits.
 - **Observation C**: the price of land in Spain stagnated from 2013 to 2021.